 The idea is to leave as much of the buildings intact as is possible, including the interiors, to give the retain the “look” of the nissen hut, but with quality fittings and furnishings, in warm, well insulated space, heated by the camp’s environmentally friendly district heating system.

 A selection of floor plans is attached with a suggested site lay-out.
 Please click on the drawing to view a larger image.

 Now that the money is in place…

 Work begins.
-Meetings with the architect and design team will begin in January 2017.
+Meetings with the architect and design team began in January 2017.
 Contracting and Community Involvement will be top of the agenda.